pierrepeterlongo/logan_kmer_spectrum/README.md

 Works for $k \leq 32$.

 ## Features
-- if k=31 (as used for constructing logan unitigs or logan contigs), the computation is optimized, the sprectrum is computed only by considering that 31-mers of a sequence occurs only in this sequences, with the abundance provided by the header.
+- if $k=31$ (as used for constructing logan unitigs or logan contigs), the computation is optimized, the sprectrum is computed only by considering that 31-mers of a sequence occur only in this sequence, with the abundance provided by the header.
 - Supports **both uncompressed and `.zst` compressed** FASTA files.
 - Extracts **abundance** from FASTA headers in the format:
   ```